Skip to content

 Venus ejected from Jupiter

-This makes Venus rather than Mars the most likely planet to serve as an alternative to Earth in the not too distant future.
+It is Venus rather than Mars that looks the most likely to become an alternative to Earth in the not too distant future.
 While Venus is not currently our planet B, she may well be so a hundred thousand years from now.

 Leave a Reply